 How to Stop Stimulant Addiction

-It is highly advised that a user joins an inpatient program dependent on their level of addiction, where they can make their journey to recovery under the guidance and supervision of experienced professionals.
+It is highly advised that a user joins a residential treatment program dependent on their level of addiction, where they can make their journey to recovery under the guidance and supervision of experienced professionals.
 Don’t attempt to stop cold turkey on your own (not least because this is often unsuccessful).
-Withdrawal from a drug that is so much part of one’s routine can undoubtedly be challenging, but the right setting will help ensure that this process is as smooth as possible for you.
+Withdrawal from a drug that is so much part of one’s routine can undoubtedly be challenging, but the right setting, such as Avenues' drug detox center, will help ensure that this process is as smooth as possible for you.
 The ultimate goal is to know which substance is considered a stimulant, prevent misuse from occurring in the future and reduce the harms associated with misuse.
 In short, to recover at a suitable pace and in a safe way.

 If you are suffering from addiction to stimulants or have a loved one who might be, don’t hesitate to contact Avenues Recovery today.
 As industry leaders in addiction rehabilitation, we can support you through to sobriety.
 Contact us and let one of our trained professionals talk you through the best course of action for recovery so that you can take hold of your life once more and promise yourself a better future.